spacedsweden/docs/docs/sms/sms-rest.md

   The most feature rich API that Sinch offers is the SMS REST API.
 Single messages, scheduled batch send-outs, using message templates and more.
 ---
+## Using the Rest api

-## Introduction
+### Introduction

-The REST Messaging API is designed to be a simple and powerful tool for large scale messaging with features such as:
+The REST Messaging API is designed to be a simple and powerful tool for massive scale SMS messaging with features such as:

- - Use a convenient HTTP interface.
 - Send a message to more than one recipient in the same request.
 - Send text messages with up to 1600 characters.
 - Organize your frequent recipients into groups.
 - Send messages at a later time with scheduling.
 - Customize your message for each recipient using parameterization.
- - Receive messages from end users with MO support.
+- Receive messages from your customers.
 - Automatic default originator selection support for messages without originator.
- - Receive inbound messages and delivery notifications via HTTP or AWS SNS.
+- Receive inbound messages and delivery notifications via HTTP.

-To get started in minutes you can head over to [Quickstarts](doc:sms/quickstart)
+To get started in minutes you can head over to [Quickstarts](doc:sms/)
-## Using the Rest api

 #### Authentication